OpenAMP/openamp-docs/demos/docker_images.rst

     * - Name
       - Description
     * - openamp/demo-lite
-      - Just enough to run the openamp QEMU demos and lopper CLI demo
+      - Just enough to run the openamp QEMU demos and :ref:`supporting tools<tools_label>`, like lopper CLI demo
     * - openamp/demo
       - Placeholder for image *to build* and run the above demos